Exercise Toys: Top 25 All-Time Active Toys for Kids

-Punch Balloons are probably one of the cheapest options for a toy that induces some form of physical movement.
+Punch Balloons are probably one of the cheapest options for a toy that requires some form of physical movement.
 Consistent with their price, these toys offer a limited amount of amusement, usually due to the rubber band breaking or the balloon popping.
-Spend enough time playing with a this toy and your arm will surely get a workout.
+But spend enough time playing with this toy and your arm will surely get a workout.
 Maybe this is where the creator of the Shake Weight got their inspiration!

 21. Spring Horse

 Although they aren’t the most exciting toys in the world, Spring Horses have always been popular among the little ones.
 Children will have fun imagining they are Wild Bill or Annie Oakley traversing the Western Frontier.
 Spring Horses have just enough tension and bounce to convince children that they really are riding a horse.

 20. Sit N’ Spin

 Bringing part of the playground to the living room with your very own personal merry go round!
 Of course, the objective becomes how fast you can spin before getting too dizzy or falling off.
 And because the Sit N’ Spin rests on the ground, falling off is no matter.
 Unless you try to stand while spinning, which doesn’t usually end well.

 The Zoom Ball debuted in the Mid-1990s and had its fifteen minutes of fame.
 Perhaps the most fun people had using this toy was sending the ball as hard and fast as possible to the other end.
 If you caught the other person off guard you might just give them a stinger on the knuckles!
 Want to work on your reverse fly?
 Play with the Zoom Ball, you’ll feel the burn almost immediately!

 For some reason, there was a major craze around the Pogo Ball when it debuted.
 This toy enabled you to successfully accomplish what you failed at countless times before, stand on top of a real ball without busting yourself!